-The Lakin Institute is a national professional growth program sponsored by the Presidents’ Round Table of African-American CEOs of Community Colleges.
+The Lakin Institute is a national professional growth program sponsored by the Presidents’ Round Table of African American CEOs of Community Colleges.
 The Institute offers a personal and professional growth experience for selected people who have shown a capability for broader leadership roles in community colleges’ existing or future responsibilities.

 The Institute is intended to prepare senior-level executives for roles as community college chief executive officers.
 It has graduated the highest number of African Americans who have gone on to CEO positions over any other leadership institute in the United States.
-Besides, over twenty-five percent of current African-American community college presidents are alumni of the Lakin Institute.
+Notably, over twenty-five percent of current African-American community college presidents are alumni of the Lakin Institute.

 The Lakin Institute’s outstanding faculty is made up of current and former members of the American Association of Community Colleges Board of Directors, current community college CEOs, as well as trustees and staff of the Association of Community College Trustees.
 The Institute’s faculty mentors and shares their knowledge with participants, motivating them to reach their full potential.